Congressional District # 14

 LASKIN/POPLAR OIL CO.EPA ID# OHD061722211

 Site DescriptionThe Laskin/Poplar Oil Company site, which covers nine acres, is located in Ashtabula County, Ohio.
 The site formerly housed a waste oil storage area and a greenhouse.
-The owners used waste oil to heat the greenhouse, and for road oiling.
-Some of the waste oil used was contaminated with polychlorinated biphenyls (PCBs) and other hazardous constituents.
+The owners used waste oil to heat the greenhouse and for road oiling.
+Some of the waste oil was contaminated with polychlorinated biphenyls (PCBs) and other hazardous constituents.
 Later, the owner began collecting, reselling and disposing of waste oils.
 The operation was shut down by Court Order in 1981.
 Hazardous liquids stored in tanks and ponds had the potential to overflow or otherwise release contaminants into nearby Cemetery Creek, impact a downstream drinking water supply.
-Approximately ten residences are within 1,000 feet of the site.

 Site ResponsibilityEarly investigations and emergency actions were federally funded.
 Subsequent actions were conducted by PRPs under federal and state oversight.

 Threats and ContaminantsThe waste oils, contaminated water, and sludge contained PCBs, polyaromatic hydrocarbons (PAHs), phenolic compounds and volatile organic compounds (VOCs), including benzene, trichloroethylene, methylene chloride, tetrachoroethylene, and toluene.
-The shallow groundwater directly below the site was contaminated with PAHs, and some VOCs.
+The shallow groundwater below the site was contaminated with PAHs, and some VOCs.
 Sediments in the onsite retention pond were contaminated with PCBs, PAHs, some VOCs, and lead.
 Onsite soils were contaminated with PCBs, PAHs, lead and pesticides.
 The boiler house was contaminated with PCBs, PAHs, dioxin, lead and zinc.
-Prior to construction of the cap over the site a health threat existed due to the potential direct contact with contaminated soils and sediments by trespassers, including children.
-In addition, a health threat would exist if the site or the site ground water was developed in the future.
+The primary risk associated with the Site included the potential for future consumption of groundwater underlying the Site and risk to trespassers who came into contact with contaminated soils and sediments.

 Cleanup ProgressIn 1981 and 1982, the United States Environmental Protection Agency (U.S. EPA) took several emergency actions, including draining two ponds, diversion of surface water run off to a retention pond, removal and offsite incineration of 302,000 gallons of waste oil, treatment and discharge of 430,000 gallons of contaminated surface water, and solidification of 205,000 gallons of sludge.
 In 1985 and 1986, under a Unilateral Administrative Order (UAO), private parties removed 250,000 gallons of oil and wastewater from the pits and tanks.